• Skip to main content

 Notes

-To cook the corn on the stove instead of the microwave.
-To do this, shuck it first to remove the husk and silk, then place it into a large pot of boiling water over high heat.
+To cook the corn on the stove instead of the microwave, shuck it to remove the husk and silk, then place it in a large pot of boiling water over high heat.
 Cover the pot and turn the heat down to medium.
 Cook for 4-6 minutes.
 Drain.

 I don’t recommend frozen or canned for this recipe.
 Fresh is the best!